-Join Justin Yost for an in-depth discussion in this video What you should know, part of Test-Driven Development in PHP with PHPUnit.
+Join Justin Yost for an in-depth discussion in this video What you should know, part of PHP: Test-Driven Development with PHPUnit.

 - [Instructor] To follow along with this course, you should have a basic working knowledge of PHP.
 You will also need PHP 5.6 or newer installed and accessible from the command line.
 We'll use a terminal application to run some PHP files that we'll create together to explore some of the different concepts I'll explain.
 Don't worry if you have not worked with PHP extensively before.
 The problems we'll be solving in this course will be relatively simple.
 We'll look at the tools and techniques to make you a better developer with any language.